Built for devs and data teams who want high-performance read scaling, without data migrations or query rewrites.

-Springtail provides scalable read replicas for Postgres databases on Amazon RDS.
-You can scale up compute nodes for heavy workloads, and scale down during low usage to reduce costs.
+Springtail provides elastic read replicas for your existing Postgres database.
+Scale up compute to improve read-heavy workloads, and scale down during low usage to reduce costs.

-Instantly scale compute up or down for read replicas.
+Instantly scale compute for read heavy workloads.
 Pay only for the capacity you need, when you need it.

 Deploy additional read replicas in seconds.
 No tedious setup or lengthy syncing delays.

-Springtail is a cloud-native distributed database that separates storage from compute, providing seamless horizontal scaling for read-heavy workloads.
+Springtail separates storage from compute, providing seamless horizontal scaling for read-heavy workloads.

 Say goodbye to over-provisioned read replicas.

-Unlike RDS replicas that are always-on at full capacity, Springtail offers on-demand scaling, reducing overhead and saving you money.
+Unlike traditional replicas that are always-on at full capacity, Springtail offers on-demand scaling, reducing overhead and saving you money.

-Scales replica compute nodes up or down to match workload requirements.
+Scales read compute nodes up or down to match workload requirements.

 Seamlessly increases storage capacity as your data volume expands.